vcerny01/website/content/notes/what-doesnt-kill-us/_index.md

 ### Review

-Authors journey to Wim Hof

-I already knew about Wim Hof and his methods before reading this book, but I wanted to dig deeper and like it was a good read, so, yeah definitely recommended. (maybe along with Nestor's Breath)
+I already knew about Wim Hof and his methods before, and I wanted to dig deeper.
+Well, I can recommend the book, it certainly made me a bit healthier.
+Also, it's a very readable book written from author's rich experience.